learn-want/ETH2.0-reward/Readme.md

 | sync committee reward     | int64        | Ether    |
 | proposer reward           | int64        | Ether    |
 #### Aggregated reward data on an epoch basis
-Due to the large size of the whole reward data on an epoch basis, which is more than 1.5 TB, we only provide one day data which is on `2022-09-17`, the proposer reward and sync committee reward are in the [raw_reward_data](data/raw_reward_data) directory.
+Due to the large size of the whole reward data on an epoch basis, which is more than 1.5 TB, we only provide one day data which is on `2022-09-17`, this aggregated proposer reward and sync committee reward on that day are in the [aggregated_rewards](data/raw_reward_data/aggregated_rewards) directory.
 However, the attestation reward`attestation_reward_epoch_147262_147487.parquet` file is stored on the Harvard Dataverse due to its large size.
 Please first download the file and put it in the [raw_reward_data](data/raw_reward_data) directory and execute the scripts later.

 #### decentralization_metrics_data
 This directory contains the decentralization metrics data, which includes the Gini coefficient, HHI,Shannon entropy, Nakamoto coefficient for each day.
 The data is stored in the csv format, and each file includes the date and the corresponding decentralization metrics.